pop up shop

 This necklace is

-16" + 1.5" extension sterling silver chain with faceted peridot beads.
-The bead size may vary slightly but will be approximately 1.5mm x 3mm.
+16" + 1.5" extension sterling silver chain with faceted iolite beads.
+The bead size may vary but should be approximately 1.5mm x 3mm.
 This necklace has a spring ring closure.

 IS ON SALE FOR $45 THIS MONTH ONLY.